Your Directors submit their Report for the financial year ended 31st March 2021.

 The Statutory Auditors and the Secretarial Auditors of your Company have not reportedany fraud to the Audit Committee or the Board of Directors under Section 143(12) of theCompanies Act 2013 (the Act').

 HUMAN RESOURCE DEVELOPMENT

-The Company's Whistleblower Policy encourages Directors and employees to bring to theCompany's attention instances of unethical behaviour actual or suspected incidents offraud or violation of the ITHL Code of Conduct that could adversely impact the Company'soperations business performance and / or reputation.
+Your Company's Whistleblower Policy encourages Directors and employees to bring to theCompany's attention instances of illegal or unethical behaviour actual or suspectedincidents of fraud violation of ITHL Code of Conduct or actual or suspected instances ofleak of unpublished price sensitive information that could adversely impact the Company'soperations business performance and / or reputation.
 The Policy provides that the Companyinvestigates such incidents when reported in an impartial manner and takes appropriateaction to ensure that the requisite standards of professional and ethical conduct arealways upheld.
-It is the Company's Policy to ensure that no employee is victimised orharassed for bringing such incidents to the attention of the Company.
+It is your Company's Policy to ensure that no complainant is victimised orharassed for bringing such incidents to the attention of the Company.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

 Your Company's CSR Policy outlines programmes and projects falling within the purviewof Schedule VII and Section 135 of the Act read with the Companies (Corporate SocialResponsibility Policy) Rules 2014.